maxng07/ksqlDB/README.md

 |2                   |Mozilla/5.0         |167.94.146.59       |GET                 |/                   |
 |2                   |Mozilla/5.0         |167.94.146.59       |GET                 |/favicon.ico        |
 ```
 With delimiter file with SPACE, you will have to define all the columns.
 With JSON, you can select which keys you like to be part of the stream to be included, offering greater flexibility of not importing all data.
-With Delimiter format log, if you space as the "delimit" format, care should be taken as any space between description can be mistook by ksql.
-I clean up my logs with sed and awk to have meaningful analysis. ksqlDB only works on structure data.
+With Delimiter format log, if you have space as the "delimit" format, care should be taken as any space in your data log such as description can be mistook by ksql.
+In my case, User-agent field for HTTP contains long description with space, kSQL mistook it as another column.
+I end up cleaning up my logs with sed and awk to have meaningful analysis. ksqlDB only works on structure data.

 ## Creating Materialised View or Table ##
 ksqlDB supports creating a Materialised View or table in rocksdb that aids querying data from the table much faster.
 We can create a table with interested datasets by using the select statement.